wiremock/api-template-library/intel.com-product-catalogue/index.md

 ---
 slug: "intel-com-product-catalogue"
-name: "Intel Product Catalogue Service"
+title: "Intel Product Catalogue Service"
 provider: "intel.com"
 description: "This is the documentation for PIM Micro services.
 In order to use this\
   \ tool you need to have Basic Auth credentials and a client id.
 If you dont have\